-Robert W. Coy Jr.is president of CincyTech.
+Robert W. Coy Jr. is president and CEO of CincyTech.
 He leads a 12-member team that works to drive capital into high-growth companies in Southwest Ohio.
 He and his team serve a wide range of constituencies – entrepreneurs, investors, economic development partners, research institutions and community stakeholders – in fulfilling CincyTech’s mission of accelerating the growth of start-up bioscience and technology companies.
 Coy was recruited to Cincinnati in October 2005 from St. Louis, where he served as senior vice president for entrepreneurial development at the St. Louis Regional Chamber and Growth Association.
 He led the development of the St. Louis Arch Angel Investor Network, which invests in early-stage companies in the St. Louis region.

 Coy’s career has included in-depth experience in economic development in Pennsylvania and Delaware as well.
 In Delaware, he held the state cabinet position for economic development from 1993-98, leading initiatives to establish two venture capital funds and a pre-seed fund.
 In Pennsylvania, his responsibilities included serving as executive director of the Ben Franklin Partnership Program, a national best-practice model.
 There he oversaw the operations of the state’s four regional technology centers, which make seed capital investment in promising technology companies.